UmarQureshi7422/AI-Powered-Framework-to-Solve-Air-Doodled-Math-Using-Hand-Tracking-and-Generative-Intelligence/README.md

 Interactive UI built with Streamlit for live feedback and user control

 A futuristic, educational, and accessible approach to human-computer interaction

+NOTE: use your own image for png or jpeg format
+Also, keep in mind about your video capture.
+Some machines use 0 as default camera and some uses 1 e.g, cap = cv2.VideoCapture(0) ## here in my case its 0